Estrogen Therapy (ET)

 Why It Is Used

-Women in their 20s, 30s, and 40s who experience early menopause after having their ovaries removed (oophorectomy) or because of other medical reasons typically take ERT to reduce their risk of early bone loss and osteoporosis.
-Historically, women have continued using ERT for years beyond menopause.
-Some women now discontinue ERT around the age of menopause.
+Women in their 20s, 30s, and 40s who experience early menopause after having their ovaries removed (oophorectomy) or because of other medical reasons typically take ET to reduce their risk of early bone loss and osteoporosis.
+Historically, women have continued using ET for years beyond menopause.
+Some women now discontinue ET around the age of menopause.

 Women with a uterus who take estrogen also need the hormone progestin to prevent the estrogen from overgrowing the uterine lining, which can lead to endometrial (uterine) cancer.
-Estrogen-progestin is called hormone replacement therapy (HRT).
+Estrogen-progestin is called hormone therapy (HT).

 Do not use estrogen treatment if you: